luginbash/doorman/README.md

 # Telegram Doorman Bot
-In attempt to welcome and screen the newly joined group memebers.
+In attempt to give a cold welcome and screen any newly joined group memebers.

+Not really working yet.

 ## Setup